 - Recording minutes and distributing them to its membership.

-The committee reports through its Chairperson to the VPUA on all matters related to its charge.
-The VPUA represents, and serves as the liaison to the Executive Group (senior officers) of the university.
+The committee reports through its Chairperson to the VPBA on all matters related to its charge.
+The VPBA represents, and serves as the liaison to the Executive Group (senior officers) of the university.
 The overall authority and responsibility for the emergency management plan rest with the Executive Group, which provides support and direction to the committee.
-The Chairperson of the EMC will be appointed by the VPUA.
+The Chairperson of the EMC will be appointed by the VPBA.

 Representation on Committee